EthanDelong/CGWar/README.md

 # War.NET

-.NET Forms implementation of the popular card game "War"
+War.NET is a .NET Forms application based on the popular card game "War".

 # Rules